fitzgerald-lab/Capsule-sponge-supernatant/README.md

-# Machine Learning Analysis for Cell-Free Capsule Sponge Biomarkers
+# Logistic Regression Analysis for Cell-Free Capsule Sponge Biomarkers

 This repository contains analysis code for the capsule sponge supernatant manuscript (Ustaoglu A, Pavada S, et al) being submitted to Gastroenterology journal